Memstate + GitHub Copilot

 Add MCP Configuration

-Add the following to your GitHub Copilot MCP configuration file.
+Add this to your GitHub Copilot MCP config file.
 Replace YOUR_API_KEY_HERE with your key.

 {